Complete streets are streets for everyone. The TPO supports local governments in planning for and creating complete streets.

 A team from Knoxville, including TPO staff, participated in the first ever Complete Streets Consortium, along with the groups from Chattanooga and Nashville.
 This collaboration contributed to greater coordination of projects along the Broadway corridor in Knoxville.

 Strong policies are one way to foster the creation of complete streets.
 A complete street policy typically requires that all transportation projects create and maintain safe places for people to walk, bicycle and access transit.

 Examples of strong policies that impact our region include:

-- The City of Knoxville adopted a complete streets policy in 2014, following passage of a complete streets resolution in 2009.
+- The City of Knoxville adopted a complete streets policy in 2014.

 - The TPO’s Accommodation Policy was adopted as part of its 2009 Regional Bicycle Plan.

 - The Tennessee Department of Transportation

 - The Federal Highway Administration provides information on the accommodation of pedestrians and bicyclists on federally funded projects.

 The TPO created Complete Streets Design Guidelines for our region in 2009, to help local governments retrofit streets, especially major arterials, as complete streets.
 The same planning process produced retrofit recommendation for two corridors in the region: the Hall Road /Washington Street corridor in Alcoa and Maryville; and the Broadway corridor in the Fountain City neighborhood of Knoxville.

 A key component of creating complete streets is understanding where crashes occur and the factors that contribute to them.
 See this page for more information on crashes in our region involving people walking and bicycling.